khalid-hussain/morals-and-behaviour/8-practical-morality.md

 contemporaries by doing anything which might harm you in this world or the next---however little---for you will reap nothing but regret, at a time when regret will not help you at all.
 The man you helped will not thank you.
-On the contrary, he will rejoice at your misfortune, or, at least---you may be certain---he will be indifferent to the bad results [of your action] and your sad ending.
+On the contrary, he will rejoice at your misfortune, or at least---you may be certain---he will be indifferent to the bad results [of your action] and your sad ending.
 But guard against contradicting the speaker and opposing your contemporaries to the extent that you harm yourself in this world or the next,